 But the Hyundai Excel, Ford Tempo and the Pontiac Sunbird all had dubious reliability.
 SUVs such as the Ford Bronco and Chevrolet Blazer also did poorly.
 Ford's new small van, the Aerostar joined Jeeps among the worst in reliability.

 At the end of the '90s, Mercedes-Benz introduced the unreliable M-Class, beginning the brand's decline in our surveys.
 While it has become more reliable over the years, results from our 2014 survey shows that while Mercedes-Benz has dropped once again, their new or redesigned models did not perform well.

 In 2004, we added a survey for our online subscribers.
 That year we received responses on almost 810,000 cars.
 In 2011, the results ballooned to cover over 1.3 million vehicles, allowing us to report on more than 300 models.

 Our latest survey, which we received responses on 1.1 million vehicles, shows that for new car reliability German luxury brands such as Audi, now ranks with the top Japanese, and Volvo has also improved and ranks in the top 10 brands; while Lexus, Toyota, Acura, Mazda, and Infiniti remained the most reliable.
-Some domestic models continue to show improvement, with Cadillac becoming the most reliable domestic brand.
+Some domestic models continue to show improvement, with GMC becoming the most reliable domestic brand.
 Ford and Lincoln have taken a dive to be near the bottom of the ranking.